gjmreborn1/learning_git_repo/README.md

 }
 ```

-And some emoji such as :joy: or :black_joker: or some more traditional :smile:.
+And some emoji such as :joy: or :black_joker: or some more traditional :smile:.next data